|Nutrition Facts (per serving)|

 It is popular among Bulgarians, Bosnians, Serbians, Croats, Turks and, of course, there are the famous triangle-shaped Greek spanakopitas.

 A slice of burek goes great with a glass of cold kefir especially, some say, if you have a hangover.

-In a large bowl, mix together cheeses until light and fluffy.
+In a large bowl, mix together feta cheese and cream cheese until light and fluffy.
 Add eggs, parsley, and dill, mixing well.
 Set aside.

 Separate filo dough into two piles of 24 sheets.
 Cut filo dough sheets in half.
 You should have two piles of 48 leaves.
 Cover with parchment paper followed by a damp towel or plastic wrap so they don't dry out.

-Heat oven to 375 F. Mix together melted butter and olive oil.
+Heat oven to 375 F. In a small bowl, mix together melted butter and olive oil.
 Using a pastry brush, butter 6 (8-inch) round shallow pans.